ignasisols/metis_classification_module_project/README.md

 ###  Classification metric:

 I chose the F1 score as the classification metric, which is a harmonic balance between precision and recall.
 The reason is that we care both about recall and precision: we want to predict as much readmissions as possible, but the nurse educator team might have limited resources and time.

+### Assumptions and risks:

 The assumptions and risks of this project are (1) The model will be trained on data from 1999-2008, which means a different historical context (the dataset, from 1999 to 2008, might be outdated as science and medicine advance fast).
-It also assumes that the model will generalize to UMPC hospitals.
+It also assumes that the model will generalize to the particular hospital were this model is deployed.
 Most importantly, most patients were caucasian and older than 50 years old.
 Therefore, the results might not generalize well to other races, and to patients younger than 50.